Platform features

 Use session-pinned standby checks when you need to verify the new slot before the old one drains away.

-Runtime support is now broader, but still explicit.
+Runtime support is broader, but the default is explicit.

 Next.js